-The City of Dover, Delaware (City) operates a municipally-owned electric utility system that serves 22,953 customers within the City and surrounding areas at the end of FY 2012.
-The service area of the electric utility is located in central Delaware, with the City itself located approximately 70 miles south of Philadelphia, Pennsylvania.
+The City of Dover, Delaware (City) operates a municipally-owned electric utility system that served 23,446 customers within the City and surrounding areas at the end of fiscal year (FY) 2013.
+The service area of the electric utility is located in central Delaware; with the City itself located approximately 70 miles south of Philadelphia, Pennsylvania.

-2.1 PURPOSE OF REPORT
+2.1 Purpose of Report

-This 2012 Annual Engineering Consultant's Report (Report) has been prepared in compliance with the requirements adopted December 23, 1985 of the City of Dover Electric Bond Resolution (Resolution).
-Burns & McDonnell has been retained by the City as the Engineering Consultant defined in Section 705 of the Resolution, as follows.
+This 2014 Annual Engineering Consultant's Report (Report) has been prepared in compliance with the requirements adopted December 23, 1985 of the City of Dover Electric Bond Resolution (Resolution).
+Burns & McDonnell was retained by the City as the Engineering Consultant defined in Section 705 of the Resolution, as follows.